-Use a filter certified to remove lead: If you live in a home with a lead service line or plumbing and have an infant, children under 6 years old, pregnant women, breastfeeding women, or women who may become or are pregnant, or breastfeeding women in the home, use a filter certified to remove lead.
+Use a filter certified to remove lead: If you live in a home with a lead service line or plumbing and have an infant, children under 6 years old, pregnant women, breastfeeding women, or women who may become pregnant in the home, use a filter certified to remove lead.
 Be sure to look for filters certified by NSF/ANSI under Standard 53, and always follow the manufacturer's directions for use.
 Using a filter or bottled water from a lead-free source is especially important when preparing baby formula.

 Run your water: If your water has not been used for several hours, run the cold water tap for at least three minutes – until it is noticeably colder – before using tap water for cooking and drinking.
 This flushes out water that has been sitting in your pipes and brings in fresh water directly from the water main, which is not made of lead.
 Not running your water for the recommended length of time may increase your risk of lead exposure.